Leopold Wharton

 Leopold Wharton (September 1, 1870 - September 27, 1927) was an American film director, producer and writer.
 He directed 37 films between 1911 and 1922, including the 1915 film The New Adventures of J. Rufus Wallingford, which featured Oliver Hardy.
 In 1920, Wharton joined The Lambs Club.

 He was the brother of Theodore Wharton, who was also a film director.
+In the silent era they made films in a studio in Ithaca, New York.
+Their productions included the 15-episode serial Beatrice Fairfax for International Film Service.
+After working in Ithaca 1915-1919, the brothers moved their operations to California.

 He was born in Manchester, England, and died in New York City.